 }

 Every URL returns index.html + 200, including completely nonexistent ones.
-The frontend router then shows “404 Not Found” — but HTTP is 200.
+The frontend router then shows “404 Not Found” — but the HTTP status is still 200.

 4. Redirect to homepage instead of 404